Agemonia/Agemoniafaq/index.md

 ##  <a name="page_0" class="page-number">0</a> Information

 ### Introduction
-This is an unofficial FAQ created with a collection of questions taken from BGG and the Agemonia Discord, with the majority of the answers coming directly from the game’s designers.
+My name is Dom and I've created this unofficial FAQ with a collection of questions gathered from BGG and the Agemonia Discord, with the majority of the answers coming directly from the game’s designers.
 Please use your in-browser Find function to locate answers to specific questions.
 ### Spoilers
 This FAQ may contain spoilers.
 Spoiler tags have been added as best as possible to avoid spoilers.
 Please note that your in-browser Find function can also find words behind spoiler tags on this page.
 ### Agemonia Printings & Official Errata
 There are 3 printings of Agemonia (1st, 2nd, 3rd) and each has official errata (the later printings have more fixes).
-You can find the official errata documents for all 3 printings can be found here: [Agemonia Resources](https://agemonia.com/resources/)
+The official errata documents for all 3 printings can be found here: [Agemonia Resources](https://agemonia.com/resources/)
 ### Additional Resources
-You can find...
+You can find lots of great stuff in the [BGG Files](https://boardgamegeek.com/boardgame/270871/agemonia/files)
 ### Special Thanks
 - Thank you to Max Wikström, Phil Pettifer and the rest of the Agemonia team for being so active and answering questions on BGG and Discord.
 - Huge thanks to Bill (dwarf74/dwarfSA) for his amazing [Frosthaven FAQ](https://cephalofairgames.github.io/frosthaven-faq) which inspired me to create this for Agemonia.